 Latest detailed cardiac ultrasound scan (images and more important the video loops including colour)

 - Electrocardiogram (ECG)

 Arterial blood pressure measurement

-Ask your general practitioner to perform the following tests (please send the complete digital version of these tests) 2 months prior to the presumed date of surgery
+Ask your veterinarian to perform the following tests (please send the complete digital version of these tests) 2 months prior to the presumed date of surgery

-Full abdominal ultrasound scan (must be particularly closely examined : adrenal glands for signs of Cushing’s disease, pancreas for signs of pancreatitis, an occult tumour present)
+Full abdominal ultrasound scan (must be particularly closely examined : adrenal glands for features of Cushing’s disease, pancreas for signs of pancreatitis, search an occult tumour present)

 Blood tests : haematology, complete biochemistry panel, electrolytes, C-Reactive Protein, SDMA, cPLi, T4, TSH, 4DX

-Urinalysis including UPCR and bacterial culture (sampling by cystocentesis)
+Urinalysis including UPC ratio and bacterial culture (sampling by cystocentesis)